openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 #.
 The process uploads the video files to the hosting service.

-Either before or after the course team uploads a video on the **Video Uploads** page, the course team :ref:`obtains transcripts <Obtain a Video Transcript>` from a transcript provider.
+Either before or after the course team :ref:`uploads a video file <Upload a Video for an MITx Online Course>`, the course team :ref:`obtains transcripts <Obtain a Video Transcript>` from a transcript provider.
 When the MITx Online video process is complete, and the course team has obtained transcripts from the transcript provider, the course team creates a video component and adds the video ID and transcript to the